MicroGridsPy/MicroGridsPy/docs/source/example.rst

 ---------------------------------------------
 This new simulation is designed to reflect the dynamic nature of energy needs in rural communities and the economic pressures that come with fuel-based generation.
 By introducing capacity expansion every five years and modeling a 5% annual increase in fuel cost, the aim is to capture the potential shifts in technology usage and financial metrics, thereby providing a more realistic depiction of a mini-grid's performance over time.
+For the sake of semplicity, Wind Turbine has been removed from the available renewable technologies.
 .. raw:: html

   <div id="uniqueCarouselExample" class="carousel slide" data-ride="carousel">